 This narrow obsession with the future is not new.
-During colonial times, we Africans were promised "civilization" if we adopted European cultures, and heaven if we worshipped the European god.
+During colonial times, we Africans were promised "civilization" if we adopted European cultures, and "heaven" if we worshipped the European god.
 After independence, we were promised "development" if we did what IMF and World Bank said.
 Today, we are still promised development by the current president on condition that Kenyans refrain from all political discussions.

-This ideology of progress has become so normalized in Kenya, that most Kenyans use it instinctively.
+This ideology of progress has become so normalized in Kenya, that many Kenyans use it instinctively.
 But this should not come as a surprise, because, as Lutes quips, "ideology is often most effective when it is silent, but because public intellectual inquiry has been shaped to take its presumptions for granted."
 And in fact, the most prominent victims of this hegemonic logic are in education.
-The Commission for University Education and university leaders keep talking about "benchmarking" and preparing for a market which the professors barely comprehend.
+The Commission for University Education and university leaders keep talking about "benchmarking" and preparing graduates for a market which they and the professors barely comprehend.
 And in the case of CBC, Kenyans have been promised that accepting the curriculum will give them access to a fictitious 4th industrial revolution.
 Education leaders and regulators completely avoid any attempt to widen the discussion to what the market is and whether we should be shaping our education to it.

 The Kenyan language of fear

 Ordinary Kenyans have so internalized the Anglo-Saxon ideology of progress, that we have developed a vocabulary to reinforce the hegemonic view of linear progress.
 The vocabulary functions by attacking any attempt to widen conversations to include the past and the present.
 A number of conversational tactics are listed below.

 - "We should not cling to the past"

 - "We should not judge or condemn anyone"